markshust/hymn-composer/README.md

 ## Stubbing

-It's very important to stub Containers used with `react-komposer` when we are doing isolated UI testing (especially with [react-storybook](https://github.com/kadirahq/react-storybook)).
+It's very important to stub Containers used with `hymn-composer` when we are doing isolated UI testing (especially with [react-storybook](https://github.com/kadirahq/react-storybook)).
 Here's how you can stub composers:

 **First of all, this only works if you are using the `composeAll` utility function.**